High-frequency asymptotics for Lipschitz-Killing curvatures of excursion sets on the sphere: Weak convergence

-Let us now introduce an isotropic zero-mean Gaussian process $f_{j;q},$ with the same covariance function as that of $g_{j;q}.$ Our next result will establish the asymptotic convergence of the finite-dimensional distributions for $g_{j;q}$ and $f_{j;q}.$ In particular, we have:
+also, we introduce an isotropic zero-mean Gaussian process $f_{j;q}$, with the same covariance function as that of $\widetilde{g}_{j;q}$.
+Our next result will establish the asymptotic convergence of the finite-dimensional distributions for $\widetilde{g}_{j;q}$ and $f_{j;q}$.
+In particular, we have the following.

-\begin{lemma} For any fixed vector $(x_{1},...,x_{p})$ in $S^{2},$ we have that
+\begin{lemma} For any fixed vector $(x_{1},\ldots,x_{p})$ in $S^{2}$, we have that

-as $j\rightarrow \infty .$ \end{lemma}
+as $j\rightarrow\infty$. \end{lemma}

-\begin{proof} For notational simplicity, we shall focus on the univariate case; also, without loss of generality we normalize $\beta _{j}(.)$ to have unit variance.
-In this case, the Nourdin-Peccati inequality (\cite{nourdinpeccati} , \cite{noupebook}) can be restated as:
+\begin{pf} For notational simplicity, we shall focus on the univariate case.
+In this case, the Nourdin--Peccati inequality \cite{nourdinpeccati,noupebook} can be restated as

-In view of (\ref{baglioni}), for the Central Limit Theorem to hold we shall only need to study the limiting behaviour of the normalized fourth-order cumulant of $g_{j;q}.$ Let us then consider
+In view of (\ref{baglioni}), for the central limit theorem to hold we shall only need to study the limiting behaviour of the normalized fourth-order cumulant of $g_{j;q}$.
+Let us then consider